 Hired: Early 2017

-CV: Apple's latest AR hire - according to sources - Dr. Jeff Norris joins from NASA's Jet Propulsion Lab.
-In 2015 he lead the project Sidekick which collaborated with SpaceX to send two Microsoft HoloLens helmets to the ISS.
+CV: Apple's latest AR hire – according to sources – Dr Jeff Norris joins the company from NASA's Jet Propulsion Lab.
+In 2015 he led the project Sidekick, which collaborated with SpaceX to send two Microsoft HoloLens helmets to the ISS.
 In February 2016, astronaut Scott Kelly was able to use the AR software to complete his tasks as well as making a Skype call from the space station to NASA mission control.
 So Norris more than knows his way around an augmented reality visor.